bgevko/bogdan-os/README.md

 ### Issues

+- Dragging items across different contexts doesn't set the correct grid index and position of the dropped item.
-Drop guide shouldn't clip its parent boundary
+- Drop guide shouldn't clip its parent boundary
+- Dragging an item over an unfocused folder doesn't focus the folder.
+- Dropguide doesn't align to the folder's grid when dragging from desktop to folder.
+- HMR crashes the app when a folder is opened.